 Cruise Ship and Air Touring

-Lirrwi Tourism is experienced in organising onshore excursions from Cruise ship visits involving cultural activities in the Yirrkala & Nhulunbuy area of East Arnhem Land.
-Visiting cruise ships and air touring groups can be catered to between 10 and 200 people.
-Lirrwi's has worked with Orion Expeditions, Abercombie & Kent, AP Touring, AOT and Bill Peach Journeys.
+Lirrwi Tourism is experienced in organising shore excursions from cruise ship visits involving cultural activities in the Yirrkala & Nhulunbuy area of East Arnhem Land.
+Visiting cruise ships and air touring groups can be catered for between 10 and 300 people.
+To date Lirrwi has hosted groups from Orion Expeditions, Abercombie & Kent, AP Touring, AOT and Bill Peach Journeys.

 The East Arnhem Region is a haven for many rare bird species such as cockatoos, cranes, shrikes, orioles, finches, magpie geese, larks, emus, raptors, wrens, pitta, brolgas, jabirus, sea eagles and many more.
 The rare Northern Shrike-Tit was sighted in 2009 in North East Arnhem Land for the first time.
 Birding expeditions can be arranged through Lirrwi Tourism onto Aboriginal homelands with Yolŋu guides.
 The optimum period for bird watching in East Arnhem Land is from May to December when floodplains and billabongs are more accessible.